Cipher Mining Inc. (CIFR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Cipher Mining Inc. (CIFR) is $2.90, which is $0.77 above the current market price.
-The public float for CIFR is 39.91M, and currently, short sellers hold a 17.69% ratio of that float.
-The average trading volume of CIFR on March 21, 2023 was 1.50M shares.
+The average price predicted for Cipher Mining Inc. (CIFR) by analysts is $2.90, which is $1.01 above the current market price.
+The public float for CIFR is 40.98M, and at present, short sellers hold a 19.02% of that float.
+On March 28, 2023, the average trading volume of CIFR was 1.62M shares.

 CIFR’s Market Performance